How Do I Get a Program to Auto-start When I Sign In to Windows?

-The basic premise is this: there is a special sub-folder on your Start menu called “Startup.”
-Any programs or shortcuts found therein are run each time you sign in.
+There is a special folder called Startup.
+Any programs or shortcuts in it are run each time you sign in.

-There are still several ways to examine the Startup folder:
+There are several ways to examine the Startup folder.

-• In the Run dialog box (on the Start menu, or opened by typing Windows Key + R), run1 the command: “shell:startup”.
-This is perhaps the simplest of all.
+• In the Run dialog box (on the alternate Start menu, or opened by typing Windows Key + R), run1 the command “shell:startup“.

-• In the Run dialog box, run the command: “C:\users\<login>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup”.
+• In the Run dialog box, run the command: “C:\users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup“.

-• In Windows File Explorer, navigate to “C:\users\<login>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup,” replacing “<login>” with your Windows log-in name.
+• In Windows File Explorer, navigate to “C:\users\%USERNAME%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup,” replacing “%USERNAME%” with your Windows log-in name.

 Regardless of which technique you use, the result will be a Windows File Explorer window opened on the Startup sub-menu.